p4nash/twitch-stream-helper/README.md

 6. Profit.

 Note: It'll show you events for the following:
--Anything sub related.
+- Anything sub related.
 Subs, resubs, gifted subs and so on.
--When someone cheers, hosts or raids.
+- When someone cheers, hosts or raids.
--When anyone leaves or enters chat.
+- When anyone leaves or enters chat.
--When anyone messages in chat.
+- When anyone messages in chat.

 You can scroll through chat and events.

 View count is reflective of who's in you chat.
 It's possible to have bots and hence, a greater view count.
 Therefore, the view count does not accurately show how many active viewers you have.

-**This project runs on [ComfyJS](https://github.com/instafluff/ComfyJS)**
+**This project runs on [ComfyJS](https://github.com/instafluff/ComfyJS).
+Working code [here](https://p4nash.github.io/twitch-stream-helper/feed.html)**